 If you discover a cargo leak, identify the hazardous materials leaking by using shipping papers, labels, or package location.
-Do not touch any leaking material--many people injure themselves by touching hazardous materials.
-Do not try to identify the material or find the source of a leak by smell.
-Toxic gases can destroy your sense of smell and can injure or kill you even if they don't smell.
+Do not touch any leaking material--many people injure themselves by touching hazardous materials.Do not try to identify the material or find the source of a leak by smell.
+Toxic gases can destroy your sense of smell and can injure or kill you even if they do not smell.
+If hazardous material is leaking from a container, but not from your vehicle, drive to the closest area where you can get help and call emergency personnel if they are needed.
 Never eat, drink, or smoke around a leak or spill.

 If hazardous materials are spilling from your vehicle, do not move it any more than safety requires.
 You may move off the road and away from places where people gather, if doing so serves safety.
 Only move your vehicle if you can do so without danger to yourself or others.

 Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
 Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
-The costs are enormous, so don't leave a lengthy trail of contamination.
+The costs are enormous, so do not leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle:

 - Park it.

 - Secure the area.

 - Stay there.

-- Send someone else for help.
+- · Send someone else for help.